-The Ledger Nano X hardware Bitcoin wallet is the latest cold wallet by Ledger.
+The Ledger Nano X hardware Bitcoin wallet ($149) is top-of-the-line cold wallet by Ledger.
 Long-time Bitcoin users may remember the launch of its predecessor, the Ledger Nano S, a 2014 product of the same French company.
 Back in the early days of Bitcoin, the Ledger Nano S was one of the dominant cold wallets on the market.
 This wallet supports virtually every existing cryptocurrency.

 The Nano X Bitcoin wallet is similar to a USB drive.
 It can connect to your device – desktop, iOS, or Android – either via USB or through Bluetooth, which allows the user to manage their portfolio through a handy smartphone app.